JaydenSadettan/JaydenSadettan.github.io/README.txt

 HI There!

 This is my personal website used for displaying my projects and getting ahold of me.

+All credit to the source of the HTML5.

 I used HTML5 UP to create this.
 More information below.
 ____________________________________________________________________